KunhangL/finemotiondiffuse/README.md

 ├── ...
 ```
 ### !!!
 NOTE !!! ###
 When you use these fine-grained descriptions, please bear in mind that our fine-grained texts do not correspond to all the coarse-grained descriptions in HumanML3D, for we deleted some texts due to problematic responses from GPT-3.5-turbo-0301.
-In such situationns, we simply leave the corresponding lines in the `.txt` files blank.<br>
+In such situations, we simply leave the corresponding lines in the `.txt` files blank.<br>

 For example, while the original `010146.txt` in HumanML3D has two coarse-grained descriptions in two lines, the `010146.txt` in FineHumanML3D also has two lines, but the first line is left blank because GPT-3.5-turbo-0301 did not return valid responses, resulting in only one fine-grained description for this motion.